pi-yush/Dolphin-code/README.md

 # Dolphin

+## This code is the proof of concept implementation of the paper accepted at PETS 2023 Issue 1 that is titled:
+"Dolphin: A Cellular Voice Based Internet Shutdown Resistance System"

 All of the dolphin experiments were performed on platform with given details:

 Ofono version : 1.31 (ofonod --version)